Design

 • Past editions of the IBC and IFC limited the maximum width of an egress door to 48 inches.
 This dimension is not the maximum clear opening width, but the maximum door size.
 This maximum dimension has been removed from recent editions of NFPA 101, as well as the 2021 editions of the IBC and IFC.

 • There are exceptions within the codes for some applications.
-A few examples that the IBC includes are related to some doors in residential occupancies, Group I-3 sleeping rooms, small storage closets, and revolving doors.
+A few examples that the IBC includes are related to some doors in residential occupancies, Group I-3 sleeping rooms and small storage closets.

 artic07med_2.jpg